Essential Oils to Enhance Movement

 1. Circulation™

-Optimal circulation is important for any exercise, especially when your legs and feet need a little boost to fight the effects of gravity.
+Optimal circulation is essential for any exercise, especially when your legs and feet require a boost to counteract the effects of gravity.
 Essential oils can help improve circulation by relaxing the blood vessels and improving the health of the blood vessels.
-This helps more blood circulate through them, improving circulation in the process.
+This allows more blood to circulate through them, thereby improving circulation.
 Essential oils can also be used to help the veins contract, stimulating blood flow.
 Read More about Essential Oils for Circulation HERE.

-Circulation™ blend supports healthy circulation to deliver oxygen and nutrient rich blood to the body and the brain, while simultaneously carrying toxins and waste to the kidney and liver to be eliminated.
-Circulation™ is formulated with several oils known to be high in sesquiterpenes, including Black Pepper, Ginger and Frankincense that deliver oxygen to the cells.
+Circulation™ blend supports healthy circulation, delivering oxygen- and nutrient-rich blood to the body and brain, while simultaneously carrying toxins and waste to the kidneys and liver for elimination.
+Circulation™ is formulated with several oils known to be high in sesquiterpenes, including Black Pepper, Ginger, and Frankincense, that deliver oxygen to the cells.

 2. Lymph™

-Exercise and movement help get the lymphatic system moving and our Lymph oil seems to enhance that movement.
-Essential oils help keep plants healthy by moving vital fluids and energy.
-They perform similar functions in your body, helping to improve flow and move energy which shifts or calms stagnation.
+Exercise and movement help get the lymphatic system moving, and our Lymph oil seems to enhance that movement.
+Essential oils help keep plants healthy by facilitating the movement of vital fluids and energy.
+They perform similar functions in the body, helping to improve flow and move energy, which helps shift or calm stagnation.

-As you may know, interstitial lymph fluid flows through the lymph nodes where toxins are filtered out.
-Unlike the cardiovascular system, the lymphatic system does not have a heart to pump the fluid through the body.
-The more you can help the lymph fluid flow, the more quickly you can move toxins out of the body.
+As you may know, interstitial lymph fluid flows through the lymph nodes, where toxins are filtered out.
+Unlike the cardiovascular system, the lymphatic system lacks a heart to pump fluid through the body.
+The more you can help the lymph fluid flow, the more quickly you can remove toxins from the body.

 Topically applying Lymph™ to the following specific points on your skin can help lymph flow: